ALXXLARG/FCT/README.md

 # FCT

-This spider will preprocess fMRI data as well as corresponding T1 data, extract mean time-courses of each predefined ROI and compute the correlation matrices between white matter ROIs and gray matter ROIs.
-Please see Gao’s publications [1, 2] for more details.
-The spider will also compute FALFF, ALFF and ReHo maps.
+This spider will preprocess fMRI data as well as corresponding T1 data, and calculated functional correlational tensor (FCT) for each subject.

-This XNAT spider is currently designed for three databases (ADNI_23, BLSA and OASIS-3) which are proposed to be analyzed in white matter reanalysis project (PI: Dr. Gore and Dr. Landman).
+This spider is currently designed for three databases (ADNI_23, BLSA and OASIS-3).
+The pipeline is under progress.
+There will be updates afterwards.

 ## Inputs: